/

 SAL – Sales Accepted Lead

-Sales Accepted Leads are the bridge between Marketing Qualified Leads and Sales Qualified Leads.
-A SAL is a lead that the sales team has agreed to pursue but has not yet spoken with to determine if they are qualified prospects.
+Sales Accepted Leads are the bridge between Marketing Qualified and Sales Qualified Leads.
+A ‘SAL’ is a lead the sales team has agreed to pursue but has not yet spoken with to determine whether they are qualified prospects.

 If a SAL, once contacted, indicates buying interest, they will likely be converted into a Sales Qualified Lead.